Digitex Token Tops One Day Trading Volume of $5.13 Million (DGTX)

-Digitex Token (DGTX) traded flat against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on March 28th.
-Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
-In the last seven days, Digitex Token has traded flat against the U.S. dollar.
-One Digitex Token coin can currently be bought for about $0.0064 or 0.00000012 BTC on exchanges.
+Digitex Token (DGTX) traded flat against the US dollar during the twenty-four hour period ending at 17:00 PM ET on April 2nd.
+Digitex Token has a market capitalization of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
+One Digitex Token coin can currently be purchased for about $0.0064 or 0.00000012 BTC on popular cryptocurrency exchanges.
+During the last seven days, Digitex Token has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.